Not sure if Qargo Coffee is right for you?

 Potential Mitigations

-- A business advisor should help you conduct extensive due diligence on the backgrounds and industry experience of the management team listed in Item 2.
+- Your business advisor should help you perform extensive due diligence on the viability of this new and financially troubled system.

 Possible Fad Business